openaps/AndroidAPSdocs/docs/EN/Configuration/DanaRS-Insulin-Pump.md

 # DanaRS Pump

 _These instructions are for configuring the app and your pump if you have a DanaRS from 2017 onwards.
 Visit [DanaR Insulin Pump](./DanaR-Insulin-Pump) if you have the original DanaR instead._
+*  In DanaRS pump "BASAL A" is used by the app.
+Existing data gets overwritten.

 *  In AndroidAPS go to Config Builder and select 'DanaRS'